codepks/LearningCPP/README.md

 };
 ```

-NOTE: IF you checked the box for creating the precompiler header file and not included the pch.h/stdafx.h in your any of the source files then it will give error.
+NOTE: IF you checked the box for creating the precompiler header file and not included the pch.h/stdafx.h in your any of the source files then it will give error and **it should be top of all the headers in a file.**

 ## compile, build, rebuild, clean